-Of the 10 requests in which information was released (all disclosed or disclosed in part), records were provided in the form of paper copies in five (5) requests (50 percent), whereas the five (5) other requests (50 percent) were in electronic format.
-There was no case where access was provided in other formats.
+Of the six (6) requests in which information was released (all disclosed or disclosed in part), all of the records (100 percent) were provided in electronic format.
+There was no case where access was provided in the form of paper copies or in other formats.